lexitus/hacs_waste_collection_schedule/doc/source/renosyd_dk.md

 Go to the page for either [Odder](https://odder.netdialog.renosyd.dk/citizen/) or [Skanderborg](https://skanderborg.netdialog.renosyd.dk/citizen/).
 Select your street and then house/apartment number.
 Select "husk min adresse", and then select "Næste...".

 Now the house number is saved as a cookie.
 Open developer tools (right-click-> inspect in Firefox), and look at the cookies (in Storage in Firefox).
-There should be a single cookie storing a "StoredAddress" value - the house number - and a session id which you can ignore.
+There should be a single cookie storing a "StoredAddress" value - the house id number - and a session id which you can ignore.

 ### Filtering Example